-FMSs were also identified for other strategies the RFPG wishes to pursue.
-One example of a potential FMS is identifying repetitive loss properties and establishing a community-wide program of voluntary acquisitions to be implemented over several years.
-Another example includes a program to enhance public education and awareness about flooding throughout the region, which does not include a construction cost.
+FMSs were also identified for other strategies the RFPG wished to pursue.
+One example of a potential FMS was identifying repetitive loss properties and establishing a community-wide program of voluntary acquisitions to be implemented over several years.
+Another example included a program to enhance public education and awareness about flooding throughout the region, which does not require a construction cost.